maartene/CarParkEscape/NOTES.md

 - Fixed ❌ in test where parking on second floor, right next to stairs should return R3.

 ## Pomodoro 3: Continue with going left
-- ⚠️ Need to move left two steps to reach the stairs
+- ✅ Need to move left two steps to reach the stairs
+- ✅ Refactored tests to be parameterized